March 13, 2021

 You may have also heard an LMS referred to as a training management system, learning activity management system, or a learning experience platform (LXP).

 Depending on your training needs, you can choose between a variety of available LMS online.
 Some examples include Schoology, Totara Learn, Tovuti LMS, and Looop.
 EdApp is also a great LMS option if you’re looking for a course library that cover any subject, including diversity and inclusion, harassment and bullying prevention courses, and even free English classes.
 There are also additional features like an editable course library, an authoring tool, and built-in gamification.

 New to EdApp?
 The world’s most loved mobile training tool is completely free to train your teams.
 Sign up for free – get started in minutes.

-In the corporate world, an LMS can be used not only for employee training but also for employee onboarding.
+In the corporate world, an LMS can be used not only for employee training but also for virtual onboarding.
 With an LMS or online HR software, you can convert your HR processes into digital format through online guides and courses.
 Instead of printing and distributing resources physically, you can upload all the necessary information your new employees need through the LMS.

 For instance, you can upload an easily-digestible presentation for new mechanics that shows all the different sections of the machine shop, including where to find all their tools.
 This is vital information that they’ll need to remember when they begin to assist customers.

 There are a lot of onboarding materials that your new employees will need again in the future like rules and regulations, IT guides, writing templates, and the like.
 With an LMS website, they can quickly access these online.
 Some onboarding LMS also serve as course completion tools for employees that need to undergo compliance training before starting their jobs.

 You can even integrate your onboarding LMS with a Human Resources Information System (HRIS) so that it automatically sends relevant resources once a new employee is added to the system.

 To give you an insight into the many ways LMS can be used in different industries, here are a few examples: